AughtNaughtZero/weather_color/README.md

 The basic hardware and software setup can be found at https://learn.adafruit.com/neopixels-on-raspberry-pi.

-Credit to Jeremy Garff for providing the rpi_ws281x library at https://github.com/jgarff.
+The NeoPixel library for the Raspberry Pi (rpi_ws281x library) can be found at https://github.com/jgarff.

-Credit to The Weather Underground, LLC (WUL) for providing access to their data by api at www.wunderground.com/weather/api.
+The weather data and API are provided by Weather Underground, LLC (WUL).
+An API key can be obtained at www.wunderground.com/weather/api.